Feel free to send us your comments or thoughts

 Canaan Connexion Message Centre (CCMC)

-(Note: The opinions registered here or those of the writers
+(Note: The opinions registered here are those of the writers

 Félio's political doctrine clearly revealed during the debate on the price of bus passes